tieto-peralkim/vacationer-frontend-031023/README.md

 * CRUD operations for vacations
 * Holidays calendar with team filtering
-* Sends notifications to Slack of upcoming holidays
+* Notifications to Slack of upcoming holidays
 * Admin features: CRUD-functions for users and teams

+## NOTICE
+* No sign-in so: don't use full names, real customer names

 ## TODO:
 **Calendar**